What Is True Faith? How to Have True Faith in God

 What God requires of each of us as Christians is to possess genuine faith.
 There are many examples recorded in the Bible of people who were able to see God’s wondrous deeds and be blessed by Him because of their faith.
-Moses hadand through His guidance, was able to overcome the myriad obstructions and limitations of the Pharaoh, successfully leading the Israelites in their exodus from Egypt.
+Moses had faith in God and through His guidance, was able to overcome the myriad obstructions and limitations of the Pharaoh, successfully leading the Israelites in their exodus from Egypt.
 Abraham had faith in God and was willing to sacrifice his only son Isaac to God, and ultimately God blessed him, allowing his descendants to multiply and become great nations.
 Job had faith in God and was able to stand witness for God through two trials; God blessed him even more, and appeared to him and spoke to him from a storm.
-The Canaanite woman in Matthew had faith in the Lord Jesus and believed that He could drive out the evil spirit from her daughter; she made her plea to the Lord Jesus and her daughter’s sickness was cured.
-As Christians, it is imperative that we understand the truth pertaining to what true faith is so that no matter what hardships we encounter in our lives—failures in business, setbacks in life, unfortunate family events, the refinement of illness, the suffering of persecution and imprisonment because of our belief in God—we are able to rely on our faith and unwaveringly follow God, being resounding witnesses for Him and ultimately gaining His approval.
+As Christians, it is imperative that we understand the truth pertaining to what true faith is so that no matter what hardships we encounter in our lives—unfortunate family events, the refinement of illness, the suffering of persecution and imprisonment because of our belief in God—we are able to rely on our faith and unwaveringly follow God, being resounding witnesses for Him and ultimately gaining His approval.

 Do We Have True Faith in the Lord?